The Coverage Gap: Uninsured Poor Adults in States that Do Not Expand Medicaid

 Adults left in the coverage gap are spread across the states not expanding their Medicaid programs but are concentrated in states with the largest uninsured populations.
 More than a quarter of people in the coverage gap reside in Texas, which has both a large uninsured population and very limited Medicaid eligibility (Figure 2).
-Eighteen percent live in Florida, twelve percent in Georgia, and eight percent in North Carolina.
+Seventeen percent live in Florida, eleven percent in Georgia, and nine percent in North Carolina.
 There are no uninsured adults in the coverage gap in Wisconsin because the state is providing Medicaid eligibility to adults up to the poverty level under a Medicaid waiver.

 Nonelderly adults of all ages fall into the coverage gap (Figure 3).
 Notably, over half are middle-aged (age 35 to 54) or near elderly (age 55 to 64).
 Adults of these ages are likely to have increasing health needs, and research has demonstrated that uninsured people in this age range may leave health needs untreated until they become eligible for Medicare at age 65.6

 The characteristics of people in the coverage gap also reflect Medicaid program rules in states not expanding their programs.
 Because non-disabled adults without dependent children are ineligible for Medicaid coverage in most states not expanding Medicaid, regardless of their income, adults without dependent children account for a disproportionate share of people in the coverage gap (77%) (Figure 4).
 Still, nearly a quarter (23%) of people in the coverage gap are poor parents whose income places them above Medicaid eligibility levels.
-About a quarter of a million uninsured children have a parent in the coverage gap (data not shown).
+About 161,000 uninsured children have a parent in the coverage gap (data not shown).
 Research has found that parent coverage in public programs is associated with higher enrollment of eligible children,9 so these children may be hard to reach if their parents continue to be ineligible for coverage.
 The share of people in the coverage gap who are adults without dependent children (versus parents) varies by state (see Table 1) due to variation in current state eligibility.
 For example, Tennessee covers all parents up to at least poverty, so all people in the coverage gap in that state are adults without dependent children.

-Even though women are more likely than men to qualify for Medicaid in states not expanding their programs, women account for about the same share (49%) of adults in the coverage gap (Figure 4).
-This pattern occurs because women make up the majority of poor uninsured adults in states not expanding their programs.
+Even though women are more likely than men to qualify for Medicaid in states not expanding their programs, women account for about the same share (48%) of adults in the coverage gap (Figure 4).
+This pattern occurs because women make up the majority of poor adults in states not expanding their programs.

 The work status of people in the coverage gap indicates that there are limited coverage options available for people in this situation.
-More than six in ten (62%) people in the coverage gap are in a family with a worker, and half are working themselves (Figure 5).
-While workers could potentially have an offer of coverage through their employer, nearly half of workers in the coverage gap (47%) work for small firms (<50 employees) that are not subject to ACA penalties for not offering coverage.
+Six in ten people in the coverage gap are in a family with a worker, and about half are working themselves (Figure 5).
+The vast majority of workers in the coverage gap do not have an offer of coverage through their employer (data not shown), and half work for small firms (<50 employees) that are not subject to ACA penalties for not offering coverage.
 Further, many firms do not offer coverage to part-time workers.
 A majority of workers in the coverage gap also work in industries with historically low insurance rates, such as the agriculture and service industries.

 What Would Happen if All States Expanded Medicaid?